Ashutos777/Commonwealth-Bank-Data-Analytics-Virtual-Internship/README.md

 ## TASK 1 -

-* Trends over time in male and female employment, including any notable changes
-* The current representation of part time employees in the sector and in each Cluster
-* The current representation of male and female part time employees as a proportion of the respective male and the female workforce in the sector and in each cluster
-* Change in these two above statistics over the last 4 years
-* Projection of what the representation will be by 2025 if the current trends continue
+* What are demographics?
+In your own words, provide in a simple explanation.
+* What demographic characteristics are provided in the dataset?
+* Which demographic group buys the most cookies?
+* What is the most popular type of cookie?

+Provide a recommendation to Lana in your presentation:

+* What types of cookie should Lana sell and why?
+* Which demographics should she target?

  ## SOLUTION -

-* #### For Solution Please Refer to : Data Analysis solution (NSW).xlsx
+* #### For Solution Please Refer to :

 ## TASK 2 -